renovatebot/renovate/docs/usage/configuration-options.md

 We recommend that you only configure the `timezone` option if _both_ of these are true:

 - you want to use the `schedule` feature
-- _and_ you want Renovate to evaluate the `schedule` in local timezone
+- _and_ you want Renovate to evaluate the `schedule` in your timezone

 Please see the above link for valid timezone names.